MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/includes/validate-smart-card-certificate-usage-rule-compliance.md

 BitLocker can identify which certificates may be used to authenticate a user certificate to a BitLocker-protected drive by matching the object identifier in the certificate with the object identifier that is defined by this policy setting.
 Default OID is `1.3.6.1.4.1.311.67.1.1`.

 If you enable this policy setting, the object identifier specified in the **Object identifier** field must match the object identifier in the smart card certificate.
-If you disable or do not configure this policy setting, the default OID is used.
+If you disable or don't configure this policy setting, the default OID is used.

 > [!NOTE]
 > BitLocker doesn't require that a certificate have an EKU attribute; however, if one is configured for the certificate, it must be set to an object identifier that matches the object identifier configured for BitLocker.